 Born in Washington State and raised in Shreveport, Louisiana, DOE started singing as a child with her family.
 Growing up in the church, it was inevitable that she would follow the path of her family and sing Christian/Gospel music, as both sides of her family were heavily involved in the Gospel circuit.
 “My parents had five children, so we eventually became a group and we actually did very well.”
 That group was called Forever Jones, a Christian gospel septet, featuring her parents, a 16-year-old DOE and her two sisters and two brothers, which released two albums on EMI Gospel, Get Ready in 2010, and Musical Revival in 2012, followed by their self-released Prayer Tools, Vol. 1 in 2014.
 The group enjoyed much success, garnering multiple Stellar Award and Dove Award nominations, as well as two GRAMMY® Awards nominations for Best Contemporary R&B Gospel Album and Best Gospel Performance.

-DOE’s first album, a self-titled EP, is slated for release later this fall and will feature the single “Brighter,” which is available now.
+DOE’s first album, a self-titled EP, is available now and features the hit single “Brighter”.

-She co-wrote all of the tracks on the EP, with Jonathan McReynolds, Dee Wilson, and her brother Judah.
+She wrote all of the tracks on the EP, with the help of her brothers Judah and Dewitt Jones, Jonathan McReynolds, and Dee Wilson.
 The EP, which features award winning producer Daryl Howell, is a rich, neosoul, eclectic soundtrack of her life that she is eager to share.
 “It’s a very vulnerable album for me.
 It is me talking about my life and what God has shown me, without being super ‘religious,’” DOE admits.
 “I feel this is where I am supposed to be.
 I’m going to take this journey hand-in-hand with everyone and it’s going to be a learning experience.
 I’m excited about that.”

 DOE is excited to share her sound with a broader audience and be able to positively impact lives through the sound God has given her.